It’s Shamrock Time

-St. Patrick’s Day, a quirky little holiday that most associate with drinking and leprechauns, however, there is more to the day, which can be a fun holiday with your kid’s, and in my opinion, any day that you can have fun with your little one’s or start new traditions, why not go for it!
+St. Patrick’s Day, a quirky little holiday that most associate with drinking and leprechauns, (for more on St. Patrick himself, the day, Ireland, the clover and more… keep reading) however, there is more to the day, which can be a fun holiday with your kids, and in my opinion, any day that you can have fun with your little one’s or start new traditions, why not go for it!

 The night before most holidays, and several nights before at Christmas time, I read a book, or two, associated with the holiday.
 I usually try for a silly, fun book and a more meaningful story, to associate with.
 Two of our favorites are, The Night Before St. Patrick’s Day and, The Story of St. Patrick’s Day, but a full search in the children’s book department of Amazon, can be seen here and that way you can choose your favorites.